nilanjan1/exercise/README.md

 This script supports many command line arguments.
 But you can set them in the configrc file as well.
-To list all availabale options run
+To list all available options run

 	#./create_vm.sh -h

 It provides function to open the vm console while installation.
 There are two options vnc and virt-manager.
 For virt-manager to open a window you need to have a X server running in your host system.

-- Follwoing test cases are included
+- Following test cases are included

 1. Check whether httpd is installed in the vm
 2. Check whether the configuration changes has been made in the httpd.conf file of the vm